- $13 Billion+ Won

 - Shareholder and partnership agreements

-When one party breaches a contract, the non-breaching party may sue for several different types of damages, including:
+When one party breaches a contract, the other party may sue for several different types of damages, including:

 - Liquidated damages: Damages that are specifically stated in the contract are known as liquidated damages.
 They are often included in a contract to incentivize compliance.